 Seriously, a no yeast biscuit that is utterly perfect.
-But here's why, it's made with potatoes!
+But here's why, it's made with potatoes.
 Yep, it is!

 These are Potato-Sour Cream Biscuits made to satisfy the Potato Ho in me.
 These biscuits are so easy to make I just might whip them up with every dinner from here on out.

-In the meantime, let's make these SUPER EASY biscuits because I just can't tell you how yummy they are.
+So, let's make these SUPER EASY biscuits because I just can't tell you how yummy they are.
 You'll have to find out for yourself.

 Here's what you'll need: Yukon Gold Potatoes, sour cream, butter, all-purpose flour, buttermilk, baking powder, baking soda and sea salt.

 Boil 8 ounces Yukon Gold Potatoes in water until fork tender; about 10 minutes.
 Drain potatoes and return to the pan.

 Add 1/2 cup buttermilk, 1/2 cup sour cream and 2 Tablespoons butter to the pan; mash with a potato masher until smooth.